davidtranhq/davOS/README.md

 Alternatively, run them `make qemu` to build the kernel and CD-ROM and run qemu all in one step.

 Use `make debug` to start QEMU in the background with an attached GDB instance.

+Use `make test` to start QEMU with debug messages and tests enabled.

 ### QEMU on WSL2